I/O Monitoring (UBC.io)

 Business Add-Ins (BADIs)

-There is one enhancement spot called /C09/ES_CIO, containing:
+There is one enhancement spot called /C09/ES_CIO

-Interface determination with /C09/BADI_CIO_FUNC
+Interface Determination with /C09/BADI_CIO_FUNC

-Basically an assignment of Top Level Function Module to an Interface has to be unique.
+Basically, an assignment of Top Level "Operation" Class to an Interface has to be unique.
 If this is not possible (used in multiple scenarios), this BADI has to be implemented.
-The target interface will be determined by the message payload in method /C09/IF_BADI_CIO_FUNC->DETERMINE_INTERFACE( ).

-Add dynamic selection fields with /C09/BADI_CIO_DATA
+Add Dynamic Selection Fields with /C09/BADI_CIO_DATA

-The BADI implementation can add specific logic to an Interface by implementing the interface /C09/IF_BADI_CIO_DATA.
+The BADI implementation can add specific logic to an Interface by implementing the interface /C09/IF_BADI_CIO_DATA

-System setup
+System Setup

-Technical setup is part of UBC system setup, so please execute the setup task list first with transaction /UBC/SETUP_BASIC.
+Technical setup is part of UBC system setup, so please execute the setup task list first with transaction /UBC/SETUP_BASIC

-bgRFC configuration
+bgRFC Configuration

-In order to setup bgRFC processing, follow these steps:
+To set up bgRFC processing, follow these steps:

-• Create inbound destination The convention is that your name starts in your namespace (Z/Y).
+Create inbound destination The convention is that your name starts in your namespace (Z/Y).
 Here is an example of how to create the destination ZUBCIO_INBOUND:

 A few notes:

-Best practice: create the scheduler settings for your newly created destination.
+Create inbound scheduler Best practice: create the scheduler settings for your newly created destination.

-Auto restart Job
+Auto Restart Job

 Authorization